bangkorkor/aquaculture-perception/uw_yolov8/readme.md

 In this folder I have replicated the model-architecture proposed in the paper: [A lightweight YOLOv8 integrating FasterNet for real-time underwater object detection](https://www.researchgate.net/publication/378873018_A_lightweight_YOLOv8_integrating_FasterNet_for_real-time_underwater_object_detection).

+## Folder structure

+- [`notebooks/`](notebooks) - Notebooks containing code for processing and training the model.
+The name of the notebook is what dataset the model is trained on.

+- [`runs_uwyolo/`](runs_uwyolo) - Evaluation of models on other datasets.
+Sub folders NOT starting with EVAl contain weights of the trained model.

+- [`data/`](data) - Here we add and use the data we are working with.

+- [`models/`](models) - Here we find the config file for making the uw_yolo architecture.

+- [`train.py/`](train.py) - Script for training models.
+This file is to be changed.

 ## Getting started / View results

-To see the results without running the code you can always head to the [uw-yolov8.ipynb](./uw-yolov8.ipynb) notebook.
-The model weights are stored inside [best.pt](./runs_uwyolo/fasternet_sgd300_4gpu_safe/weights/best.pt) and can be downloaded if needed.
+To see the results without running the code you can head to the [notebooks-folder](notebooks) and scroll through one of them.
+The notebooks should contain descriptions of the process and how to see predictions.

+# NOT complete:

 **If you want to run the code yourself**:
 - Clone the repo, you need dependencies like Python, pip, Jupyter etc.